d-morrison/IntroStatActivities/_book/01-A01-martian-alphabet.md

 For more on these concepts, read Sections 1.2 and 2.1 in the textbook.

-### General information on Friday labs
+### General information labs

-Each Friday you will complete a lab in class with your group.
-Questions are selected from each lab to be turned in on Gradescope (one submission per group).
+For each module you will complete a lab.
+Questions are selected from each lab to be turned in on Gradescope.
 The questions to be submitted on Gradescope are bolded in the lab.
-As you work through the lab with your group have the Gradescope lab assignment open so that you can answer those questions as you go.
-Today's activity is Lab 0 in Gradescope for practice submitting as a group.
+As you work through the lab have the Gradescope lab assignment open so that you can answer those questions as you go.
+Today's activity is Lab 0 in Gradescope for practice submitting.

 ### Can you read "Martian"?